 Mirabelle's faucets run the range of quality from so-so to very good and even excellent.
 The quality of a Mirabelle faucet is reflected in its price.
 Costlier faucets tend to be of better quality.

-Faucets made in Israel by Hamat are also sold in the U.S. and Canada by the following companies:
+Faucets made in Israel by Hamat are also sold in the U.S. and Canada by

 Chinese and Taiwanese imported faucets largely comparable to Mirabelle and Miseno include

 We are continuing to research the company.
 If you have experience with Mirabelle faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.